-- 3. Beginning with the fall 2010 term, incoming freshmen engineering students with lower demonstrated aptitude for math and science will begin in University Pre-Engineering.
-These students may transfer into the Whitacre College of Engineering upon successful completion of Calculus I and Physics I. The primary advantage for students within the Pre-Engineering program is that advising will be organized through the University Advising Center.
+- of Engineering as a means of improving retention and academic success of at-risk engineering students, especially those who are first generation college students, minority students or from lower socio-economic backgrounds.
+Beginning with the week before classes, approximately 100 students receive an intensive math review to prepare them to qualify for and successfully pass Calculus I. The program continues through the fall and spring semesters with the students organized into cohort groups for critical freshmen courses.
+Students are supported and coached throughout the year by upper division student mentors and engineering faculty. - 3.
+Beginning with the fall 2010 term, incoming freshmen engineering students with lower demonstrated aptitude for math and science will begin in University Pre-Engineering.
+These students may transfer into the Whitacre College of Engineering upon successful qualification for Calculus I. The primary advantage for students within the Pre-Engineering Program is that advising will be organized through the University Advising Center.
 Engineering presents an extremely challenging course of study and experience has shown that many freshmen will ultimately select an alternative discipline.
 The advisors in the University Advising Center have the specialized training and are equipped with the tools necessary to assist these students. - 4.
-Academic computing disciplines had a significant decline in enrollment after the dot com bubble burst around the turn of the century.
+Academic computing disciplines had a significant decline in enrollment after the .com bubble burst around the turn of the century.
 A shortage of information technology jobs also developed due to high tech firms closing or off-shoring of software development work.
 A major problem identified is that many undergraduate computing programs introduce students to the field through industrial strength languages that are difficult to use.
-In 2009, Texas Tech's Department of Computer Science changed to a computer language that is more amenable to problem solving than struggling with the syntax and semantics of a complex computer language.
-The result has been an increase of about 25 percent in undergraduate computer science students that can be attributed to the progress in recruitment and retention.
-This increase is significantly higher than that increases reported at the national level. - 5.
-Texas Tech's computer science departmental chairperson received a National Science Foundation Computer & Information Science & Engineering (CISE) Pathways to Revitalized Undergraduate Computing Education (CPATH) award to inspire students in computational thinking through vertical integration of the senior capstone project.
+In 2009, Texas Tech's Computer Science department changed to a computer language that is more amenable to problem solving than struggling with the syntax and semantics of a complex computer language.
+The result has been an increase of about 25% in undergraduate computer science students that can be attributed to the progress in recruitment and retention.
+This increase is significantly higher than increases reported at the national level. - 5.
+Texas Tech's Computer Science departmental chairperson received a National Science Foundation Computer & Information Science & Engineering (CISE) Pathways to Revitalized Undergraduate Computing Education (CPATH) award to inspire students in computational thinking through vertical integration of the senior capstone project.
 Students in undergraduate prerequisite courses are provided an opportunity to work at their skill set level on various parts of the senior capstone project.
 The expected result is that the recruitment and retention rates will increase because the first and second year computer science students will have the opportunity to participate in the excitement of putting together a medium scale software project. - 6.
-In the last decade, computer science programs throughout the country have introduced computing-related degree programs and certificates as a means of increasing enrollments.
+In the last decade, computer science programs throughout the country have introduced computing related degree programs and certificates as a means of increasing enrollments.
 The undergraduate field of software engineering had major growth with the introduction of Accreditation Board for Engineering and Technology (ABET) accreditation.
 Information assurance certificates have grown through federal support.
-Information technology under graduate degree programs have also served as add-on degree programs in computer science.
-Texas Tech's computer science department will explore these opportunities in a measured approach through additional faculty resources.
+Information technology undergraduate degree programs have also served as add-on degree programs in computer science.
+Texas Tech's Computer Science department will explore these opportunities in a measured approach through additional faculty resources.